 - 9 January: Feast of the Black Nazarene.
 Manila’s grand festival surrounds a religious icon, the Black Nazarene, and a procession by thousands of devotees.

-- 24-31 March: Holy Week.
+- March-April: Holy Week.
 The most important holiday in the Philippines, lasting from before Palm Sunday to after Easter.